tusharjoshi1/tusharjoshi1.github.io/_posts/projects/2016-09-07-tusharjoshi1.com.md

 category: project
 ---

-The goal of this project was to create a simple website where people can get to know me.
-I wanted to show my ongoing projects as well as inititives I've been a part of.
+<p align="justify">The goal of this project was to create a simple website where people can get to know me.
+I wanted to show my ongoing projects as well as inititives I've been a part of.</p>

-This page was created using Jekyll and hosted on a github page.
+<p align="justify">This page was created using Jekyll and hosted on a github page.</p>

-Let me know what you think!
+<p align="justify">Let me know what you think!</p>

-Authored by: T.Joshi
+<p align="justify">Authored by: T.Joshi</p>